 The complex interstate problem of air pollution is a challenge that is precisely the sort of national issue the architects of our Constitution intended Congress to solve.
 Air pollution, which inevitably crosses state borders, is a truly national problem that demands a national solution.
 Under the CAA, while the EPA establishes national standards for air pollution, States are given the flexibility to implement their own clean air policies to meet these federal standards.
 Only when states fail to comply – as was the case in Homer – does the EPA step in to issue its own plan.
 Accordingly, the CAA and the Transport Rule are perfect examples of our Founders’ vision of cooperative federalism in action and how the federal government can use its constitutionally granted authority to solve complex interstate problems while respecting the role of the States.

 CAC’s brief urges the Court to uphold the EPA’s Transport Rule and reverse the D.C.
 Circuit’s decision.
-The Court is expected to hear oral argument in Homer during the 2013 Term.
+The Court heard oral argument in Homer on December 10, 2013.